thedod/well-met/README.md

 Even less secure mediums (e.g. [etherpads](https://pad.riseup.net) or IRC servers, where peers are forced to trust a singe-point-of-failure server) could benefit from a device like
 *well met*, and hopefully &mdash; people will [come up](https://github.com/thedod/well-met/wiki) with other uses for such gadgets.

+### *[New]:* kb_debug

+As suggested by @yuvadm, there's now a `kb_debug` mode, where instead of generating a single 48 byte base64 string [to be sent whenever the button is pressed], it continuously generates a string, sends it (followed by the new-line character), and repeats the process.
+This way we can open a text editor and let the device
+"type" the data into it, decode the base64 with [`b64decode.py`], and test the data's randomness (e.g. with [rngtest](http://linuxcommand.org/man_pages/rngtest1.html)).

+To activate `kb_debug`, keep the button pressed until calibration ends.

 ### Disclaimer